-This paper is organized as follows.
-In Sec.~\ref{sec1}, we review the hadronic decay of the $\tau$ lepton and introduce the FOPT and CIPT perturbative expansions.
-The Shanks transformation and its main features are discussed in Sec.~\ref{sec3}.
-In Sec.~\ref{sec4}, we describe Wynn’s $\varepsilon$-algorithm, while Sec.~\ref{sec5} is devoted to various generalisations of the $\varepsilon$-algorithm, including a new modification introduced and applied for the first time in this work.
-In Sec.~\ref{higher_ord}, we present our analysis of higher-order QCD corrections to hadronic $\tau$ decays.
-The final determination of the higher-order perturbative coefficients is given in Sec.~\ref{sec:final_coeff}, and our estimate of the true value of $\delta^{(0)}$ is discussed in Sec.~\ref{delta0}.
-Finally, a summary and concluding remarks are presented in Sec.~\ref{sum}.
+Further sequence transformations, including Brezinski’s $\theta$-algorithm and Wynn’s $\rho$-algorithm, are discussed in Secs.~\ref{sec-7} and~\ref{sec-8}, respectively.
+In Sec.~\ref{higher_ord}, we present our analysis of higher-order perturbative corrections.
+The final determination of the coefficients is given in Sec.~\ref{sec:final_coeff}, and our estimate of $\delta^{(0)}$ is discussed in Sec.~\ref{delta0}.
+Summary and conclusions are presented in Sec.~\ref{summary}.